Claire Fraser Bowen '70

 Prior to joining Valley Regional Healthcare, Inc., Ms. Bowen served as president and CEO at Fairview Hospital in Massachusetts; as senior vice president and COO at Rutland Regional Medical Center in Vermont; as a resident and CEO at Alice Peck Day Memorial Hospital in New Hampshire; and as vice president of Clinical Services at Concord Hospital in New Hampshire.

-Ms. Bowen is a fellow of the American College of Healthcare Executives, serves on the Rural Health Coalition and is a trustee emeritus of the New Hampshire Hospital Association and the Foundation for Healthy Communities.
-She is the board chair of Summercrest, the board chair of Saint Joseph’s College and is a member of the Advisory Council of River Valley Community College.
-Additionally, Ms. Bowen has served on the boards of the Sullivan County Oral Health Collaborative, the Claremont Dental Initiative, Turning Points Network and the Sullivan County United Way.
+Ms. Bowen is a life fellow of the American College of Healthcare Executives and is a trustee emeritus of the New Hampshire Hospital Association and the Foundation for Healthy Communities.
+She is the chair of the board at Saint Joseph’s College and has served on the boards of Summercrest, the Sullivan County Oral Health Collaborative, the Claremont Dental Initiative, Turning Points Network and the Sullivan County United Way.

 Ms. Bowen received her bachelor’s degree in social sciences from Saint Joseph’s College and her master’s degree in hospital and health care administration from Xavier University.